-While here, there is something you should not miss seeing; the heartwarming Mahim Bay Blue Waters, which is a form of actual splendid architecture that you will never forget in your whole life.
+While here, you should not miss seeing; the heartwarming Mahim Bay Blue Waters, a form of actual splendid architecture you will never forget in your whole life.

-To make it straightforward, we can say that the Bandra-Worli is a combination of natural beauty and human knowledge in appreciating nature and making lives easier.
+To make it straightforward, we can say that the Bandra-Worli combines natural beauty and human knowledge in appreciating nature and making lives easier.

-Passing through the bridge gives you a fantastic feeling; just roll down your window, and the salty sea water will give you a breeze you need to feel in heaven as it runs through your hair to give you satisfaction.
+Passing through the bridge gives you a fantastic feeling; roll down your window, and the salty sea water will provide you with a breeze you need to feel in heaven as it runs through your hair to give you satisfaction.

-You can get the best beautiful views of the place, especially at night as twinkling lights are decorating the bridge.
+You can get the best beautiful views of the place, especially at night, as twinkling lights decorate the bridge.

 History of the Sea link

-Before they constructed the Bandra-Worli Bridge Sea Link, there was only one road that connected the western suburbs to the central business district of Mumbai, the Mahim Causeway.
+Before they constructed the Bandra-Worli Bridge Sea Link, only one road connected the western suburbs to the central business district of Mumbai, the Mahim Causeway.

-This is the main reason why the north southwestern corridor was highly congested in those early days, especially at peak hours.
+This is why the north-southwestern corridor was highly congested in those early days, especially at peak hours.

-This was a huge problem that needed to be resolved, and therefore, the Maharashtra government conceptualized the Western Freeway Project.
+This huge problem needed to be resolved; therefore, the Maharashtra government conceptualized the Western Freeway Project.

-The Bandra-Worli Sea Link became the first phase project whose main aim was to provide another route leading to the Mahim Causeway.
+The Bandra-Worli Sea Link became the first phase project, aiming to provide another route leading to the Mahim Causeway.

-The bridge construction began in 1999 when Bal Thackery laid the stone foundation of the bridge.
+The bridge construction began in 1999 when Bal Thackery laid the stone foundation.

-It was estimated to cost an amount of INR 6.6 billion which was expected to be complete after five years.
+It was estimated to cost an amount of INR 6.6 billion, expected to be completed after five years.
 Did this happen?
-No, the project lost its thrust because it got subjected to a number of public interest litigations.
+No, the project lost its thrust because it got subjected to several public interest litigations.

-This led to something worse than expected; the project was delayed for five years, which led to an increase in the total approximated money.
-It shoot from INR 6.6 billion to INR 16 billion.
+This led to something worse than expected; the project was delayed for five years, which increased the total approximated money.
+It shoots from INR 6.6 billion to INR 16 billion.

-The bridge’s construction was completed in 2009-2010, and its inauguration was initiated by Sonia Gandhi.
+The bridge’s construction was completed in 2009-2010, and Sonia Gandhi inaugurated it.